jamesbaber1/KnordicKnights/README.md

 # KnordicKnights

-This is a turn based tower defense.
+This is a turn based tower defense game with a interactive battle phase.

 Controls:

-AWSD camera
+AWSD: Camera Movement

-Left Click Select
+Left Click: Select

-Right Click Move
+Right Click: Move Unit

 IMPORTANT:
 There is a bug that occurs sometimes that locks the enemy units inside their boats.
 To bypass this error PRESS the "K" key.